My Bikepacking Gear List

 When I mount my tent to the handlebars, I use the Salsa Anything Cradle

-Bike computer is the Garmin 1040 Solar
+Bike computer is the Coros Dura

 I use the Garmin Inreach Messenger for remote adventures when I don’t have cell coverage